 These Dark Chocolate Covered Almonds are so easy to make, and might I say, even easier to eat! 😊

-The thing is, Shawn and I have been looking for healthy sweet treats to have around.
+It’s good to have some go-to healthy sweet treats.
 I think for me, I love to have a little something sweet after dinner, but I have some criteria to meet.
 I want my sweet treats to be:

 - Not too filling — don’t go for the bloat